Did you know that WordPress powers over 40% of websites?

 Since WordPress is a self-hosting platform, you will need to set up your own hosting provider.

-I highly recommend Cloudways.
+I highly recommend Cloudways for the majority of my clients.
 They allow for easy installation and have an excellent user interface.
 Speaking from experience, their customer support is very responsive and knowledgeable.

 When choosing a host, it’s important to consider if the hosting provider can grow with you and how much it will cost as you grow.
 Don’t be lured in by incredibly low entry-level prices!